 How do I mark my Offer as gifted?

-Go to the Your Posts page and click on the Offer post that contains the item(s) that you want to mark as gifted.
-Click the button or link labelled "Mark as Gifted" that is below the post title.
+Once your item has been given away, go to the Your Posts page and click on the Offer post that contains the item(s) that you want to mark as gifted.
+Click the button labelled "Mark as Gifted" that is below the post title.
 This will remove your old Offer post from the group listings.